 - Hormonal changes.
 For women who have migraines, headaches might begin just before or shortly after onset of menstruation.
 They might also change during pregnancy or menopause.
 Migraines generally improve after menopause.

-Taking combination painkillers, such as Excedrin Migraine for more than 10 days a month for three months or in higher doses can trigger serious medication-overuse headaches.
-The same is true if you take aspirin or ibuprofen (Advil, Motrin IB, others) for more than 15 days a month or triptans, sumatriptan (Imitrex, Tosymra) or rizatriptan (Maxalt), for more than nine days a month.
+Taking painkillers too often can trigger serious medication-overuse headaches.
+The risk seems to be highest with aspirin, acetaminophen (Tylenol, others) and caffeine combinations.
+Overuse headaches may also occur if you take aspirin or ibuprofen (Advil, Motrin IB, others) for more than 14 days a month or triptans, sumatriptan (Imitrex, Tosymra) or rizatriptan (Maxalt) for more than nine days a month.

 Medication-overuse headaches occur when medications stop relieving pain and begin to cause headaches.
 You then use more pain medication, which continues the cycle.